Good Boys (song)

 "Good Boys" is a song by American rock band Blondie.
 Issued on August 11, 2003, it was the only single released from their eighth studio album, The Curse of Blondie (2003).
 The single was released as part of a two-CD set and on 12-inch vinyl.
 CD 1 features live versions of "Maria" and "Rapture", plus the video for "Good Boys" directed by Jonas Åkerlund.
 CD 2 features a remix by Giorgio Moroder.
 The 12-inch vinyl features remixes by Giorgio Moroder, Arthur Baker, and Scissor Sisters.

-"Good Boys" charted at number seven on the US Billboard Hot Dance Club Play chart and peaked at number 12 in the United Kingdom.
+"Good Boys" charted at number seven on the US Billboard Dance Club Play chart and peaked at number 12 in the United Kingdom.
 The Australian single release coincided with the band's 2003 tour of the country, peaking at number 37 and becoming their first top-40 hit there as a group since "Island of Lost Souls" in 1982.
 "Good Boys" was the final single from the band for almost eight years.